uchicago-library/ldracquisitions_interface/README.md

 * organization = must be a department in the university.
 Will most commonly be Special Collections Research Center
 * origin description = may be 1 or more sentences
 * administrative comment = may be 1 or more sentences.
 * a list of donors for the material = must be 1 or more individuals,
     a. a first name
     b. a last name
     c. an email address
-    d. a phone number
-    e. a mailing address
-        * street address
-        * unit number
-        * city
-        * state
-        * zipcode
-* a list of sources for the material = must be 1 or more individuals,
-    a. a first name
-    b. a last name
-    c. an email address